spiceminecraft/Nexo-Documentation/general-usage/commands.md

 ## 🎨 Dyeing Items

-This command allows you to dye the item in your hand, whether it's a dyeable Nexo item or just a normal dyeable item.
+This command dyes the item in the player's hand.
+It works on dyable vanilla Minecraft items, as well as dyable Nexo items.

 #### Usage: `/nexo dye <color>`